Bulk billing available

-We offer bulk billing in our medical centres in Doncaster (Westfield Doncaster ground floor)
+We offer bulk billing during weekdays only in our medical centres in Doncaster (Westfield Doncaster ground floor)

 What is bulk billing ?
 It simply means that if you have valid Medicare or Medibank, you do not pay cash to see a GP for issues covered by Medicare & Medibank.